data-to-insight/ssd-data-model/README.md

 ### Specification

-The object specification input file[csv] can be found in the [admin](./docs/admin) subfolder, and there is further ongoing work to provide further 'human readable' reporting methods beyond the aforementioned [data object conceptual model](https://data-to-insight.github.io/ssd-data-model/).
-We are aiming to publish our full data-landscape overview that resulted in the specification.
+The raw object specification input file[csv] can be found in the [admin](./docs/admin) subfolder, and there is further ongoing work to provide further 'human readable' reporting methods beyond the aforementioned [data object conceptual model](https://data-to-insight.github.io/ssd-data-model/).

 ### Change log